IceHe/lib/snips/message-queues/kafka.md

     - If we had infinite log retention, and we logged each change in the above cases, then we would have captured the state of the system at each time from when it first began.
     - Using this complete log, we could restore to any point in time by replaying the first N records in the log.
     - This hypothetical complete log is not very practical for systems that update a single record many times as the log will grow without bound even for a stable dataset.
-    - The simple log retention mechanism which throws away old updates will bound space but the log is no longer a way to restore the current state—now restoring from the beginning of the log no longer recreates the current state as old updates may not be captured at all.
+    - The simple log retention mechanism which throws away old updates will bound space but the log is no longer a way to restore the current state -- now restoring from the beginning of the log no longer recreates the current state as old updates may not be captured at all.
-- Log compaction is a mechanism to give finer-grained per-record retention, rather than the coarser-grained time-based retention.
+- Log compaction is a mechanism to give finer-grained _( 细粒度的 )_ per-record retention, rather than the coarser-grained _( 勉强的, 强制的 )_ time-based retention.
     - The idea is to selectively remove records where we have a more recent update with the same primary key.
     - This way the log is guaranteed to have at least the last state for each key.
 - This retention policy can be set per-topic, so a single cluster can have some topics where retention is enforced by size or time and other topics where retention is enforced by compaction.